 - 1. Assets and liabilities for each statement of financial position presented are translated at the closing rate at the date of that statement of financial position; - 2.
-Share capital is translated using the exchange rate at the date of the transaction. - 3.
+Share capital is translated using the exchange rate at the date of the transaction; - 3.
 Revenue and expenses for each statement of comprehensive income (loss) are translated at average exchange rates; and - 4.
 All resulting exchange differences are recognized as a separate component of equity and as an exchange difference on translation of foreign operations in other comprehensive income (loss) in the consolidated statement of comprehensive income (loss).

-The Company treats specific inter-company loan balances, which are not intended to be repaid in the foreseeable future, as part of its net investment which is recorded as an exchange difference on translation of foreign operations in other comprehensive income (loss) in the consolidated statement of comprehensive income (loss).
-When a foreign entity is sold, such exchange differences are recognized in the statement of comprehensive as part of the gain or loss on sale.
+The Company treats specific inter-company loan balances, which are not intended to be repaid in the foreseeable future, as part of its net investment in a foreign operation which is recorded as an exchange difference on translation of foreign operations in other comprehensive income (loss) in the consolidated statement of comprehensive income (loss).
+When a foreign entity is sold, such exchange differences are reclassified to profit or loss in the consolidated statement of comprehensive income (loss) as part of the gain or loss on sale.

-(f) Financial instruments:
+(g) Financial instruments:

-(i) Designation:
+(i) Classification:

-All investments are designated upon initial recognition at fair value through profit or loss, with changes in fair value reported in profits (loss).
+All investments are classified upon initial recognition at fair value through profit or loss, with changes in fair value reported in profit (loss).